Cracker Barrel: Grand Ole Opry sponsorship

 They also sponsored the Grand Ole Opry from 2004 to 2009.
 The company was the first presenting sponsor of the Grand Ole Opry.
 This sponsorship allowed the company to make connections within the Nashville music industry, following which it entered into partnership with a number of country music performers.

+All Elite Wrestling

+Cracker Barrel had a partnership with American professional wrestling promotion All Elite Wrestling through tag-team wrestlers The Young Bucks, who frequently used the restaurant in skits and promos.
+In 2019 they became AEW's first official match sponsors for "The Cracker Barrel Clash", a triple threat match in their Pay-per-view special, All Out (2019).